xta0/xta0.me/_posts/2011-02-06-Git-Cheatsheet.md

 - `grep -lr '<<<<<<<' . | xargs git checkout --ours`
 - `grep -lr '<<<<<<<' . | xargs git checkout --theirs`

-How this works: `grep` will search through every file in the current directory (the `.`) and subdirectories recursively (the `-r` flag) looking for conflict markers (the string '<<<<<<<')

-the `-l` or `--files-with-matches` flag causes grep to output only the filename where the string was found.
-Scanning stops after first match, so each matched file is only output once.

-The matched file names are then piped to `xargs`, a utility that breaks up the piped input stream into individual arguments for `git checkout --ours` or `--theirs`

 ### 其它